ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 Wait until `https://<id.domain.name>` resolves in your browser before continuing.

-### Configure a custom domain for your authorization server
+### Configure a Custom Domain for Your Authorization Server

 The OpenID Connect specification requires a `./well-known/openid-configuration` endpoint with metadata about your app's endpoints.
 You should be able to see yours at `https://<id.domain.name>/oauth2/default/.well-known/openid-configuration`.
 You might notice that it has your Okta `dev-*` domain, rather than your custom domain name.

 {% img blog/ionic-social-login/openid-configuration.png alt:"OIDC configuration endpoint JSON" width:"800" %}{: .center-image }

 You need to update your authorization server to use your custom domain to fix this.
 Log in to your Okta account and go to **API** > **Authorization Servers** > **default** > **Edit**.
 Change the **Issuer** to use **Custom URL**.